top of page

 1. Clear Gutters and Check Drainage

 Blocked gutters are one of the most common causes of winter damage.
-Leaves, moss and debris can build up quickly, stopping rainwater from flowing away properly.
-When that happens, water often ends up spilling down walls or collecting around the base of the house.
+Leaves, moss, and debris can build up quickly, stopping rainwater from flowing away properly.
+When that happens, water often spills down walls or collects around the base of the house.

-It’s worth checking gutters and downpipes are clear, secure and directing water away from the property, especially after storms or heavy rainfall.
+It’s worth checking that gutters and downpipes are clear, secure, and directing water away from the property, especially after storms or heavy rainfall.

 2. Keep an Eye on the Roof